ruatwork/ru-work/version1/README.md

 		sudo crontab -e

-		Inside copy and paste the settings found in cron.txt
+Copy and paste the settings found in cron.txt